 Typically, telemarketers will promote PCGS and NGC graded Double Eagles at prices sometimes $200 to $300 above the going market.
 We have run across instances where unaware buyers have paid double real market prices.

 Does this mean that the Saint Gaudens gold coins are never good buys?
 No, it does not.
-At times, St. Gaudens gold coins are good investments.
+When St. Gaudens gold coins carry low premiums, not too far off Gold Eagle premiums, they are good investments.

 When to buy St. Gaudens gold coins